Sample Selection: Two-Stage Cluster Sampling in Python

 Keywords

 Two-stage cluster sampling is one of the most widely used survey sampling designs in practice.
-This tutorial walks you through implementing a complete two-stage cluster sampling workflow in Python using the svy library, covering everything from defining your target population to selecting Primary Sampling Units (PSUs) and households.
+This tutorial walks you through implementing a complete two-stage cluster sampling workflow in Python using the svy library, covering everything from defining your target population to selecting primary sampling units (PSUs) and households, and linking the two stages with correct probability chaining.

 Understanding Target Populations and Sampling Frames